ayaangrover/obsidian-one/README.md

 ## Firmware

-The firmware isn't done yet.
-It will be done by May 5th, and use QMK.
+The firmware was made with QMK Configurator.
+It made a .hex file and I used microsoft's uf2conv.py and uf2families.json to convert it to a .uf2 file, which can be flashed to the MCU.

 ## Case

 The case isn't designed yet.
-It will be done by May 15th.

 ## BOM